Emotional Intelligence in Software Engineering

 - Creating Relationships.

-Contact statements help to create better contact to your peers and may bring the dialog to a meta level.
+Contact statements help to create better contact with your peers and may bring the dialog to a meta level.
 These statement should always be phrased as questions (you may be wrong with your interpretation).
 E.g. 'Surprised?', 'Disagree?" or "Skeptical, em?"

 - Try to recognize the feelings and emotions of others and peers.